matt7salomon/matt7salomon.github.io/README.md

 This project included many parts: one was sentiment analysis of servicenow tickets to find out which product was more successful in deployment.
 Another part was topic modeling of a bank's previous pdfs on environmental and social issues.
 The other was using a Bert model to find masked words within the documents.

 ### Marketing Channel Attribution (finding the most successful ad platforms):
 wrote an object oriented code to share credit between offline an online marketing channels for user sign-ups using collected data from user’s browsing history.
-The client had used Facebook, google, TV, radio,... ads and wanted to find out which ads were most successful to readjust thier marketing strategy.
+The client had used Facebook, google, TV, radio,... ads and wanted to find out which ads were most successful to readjust their marketing strategy.

 ### Converting legacy code between python/R/Java/Spark/Scala:
 On many occasions, I had to convert legacy code between different platforms for many reasons including adapting it to a cloud provider or to connect to a new platform or to make it work as a distributed processing code.